Photo by Henry Moore, Jr., College of Veterinary Medicine, Washington State University.

 How do I become a veterinary imaging technologist?

 Licensing for veterinary technologists is under the jurisdiction of each state.
 The requirements may vary from state to state and ideally you should consult with the radiology and ultrasound techs at a veterinary school in your state or at a large veterinary practice near you.
+See Approved Radiology Residency Training Programs where you will find veterinary imaging techs.
 The techs should be able to help you with the requirements.
 Your state may also have a Registered Veterinary Technicians Association.
 For example, here is the RVTA for California.
 Also see the National Association of Veterinary Technicians in America (NAVTA) for additional information.

 To become a veterinary imaging technologist, you need to work at a large veterinary practice to learn how to use radiographic and ultrasound equipment from the veterinarian and other technologists.
 Ideally the practice should employ or consult with an American College of Veterinary Radiology (ACVR) board-certified radiologist.
 Also you should attend radiology and ultrasound continuing education seminars and classes.
 Once trained, you may be asked to perform radiographic and/or ultrasound examinations on animals under the supervision of a veterinarian.